efatto/efatto/purchase_state_tag/readme/DESCRIPTION.rst

-This module add a margin state in sale order line.
+This module add tag linked to state to purchase order.